Hiking the Calanques de Cassis in Easy Way

 Calanque de Port-Miou

-The Calanque de Port Miou starts from the information board.
-It is a natural shelter for ships.
-It is the only Calanque accessible by car and is the starting point for the hiking trail of the three Calanques.
+The journey into the Calanque de Port Miou begins at the information board.
+Renowned as a natural haven for ships, it stands out as the sole Calanque accessible by car and serves as the starting point for the hiking trail leading to the three Calanques.

 Hiking the Calanques from Cassis